 The federal government does not control the state Medicaid programs though they must comply with federal regulations; every program is run at the state level.
 Medicaid coverage can vary from one state to another.
-Medicaid in New Hampshire for instance, covers some services that are not covered other states.
+Medicaid in New Hampshire, for instance, covers some services that are not covered by other states.
 Other states may cover services that New Hampshire does not.
 Some information about Medicaid is true in every state.
 Not every beneficiary in New Hampshire will pay the same monthly premium; the costs may be different.
 Some low-income New Hampshire Medicaid beneficiaries will qualify to pay no premiums at all.

 If you are new to the program, the question, “What is Medicaid eligibility?” may be on your mind.
 Your New Hampshire Medicaid eligibility is determined primarily by your income level.
 Individuals and families that fall within the allowable income range are eligible to receive benefits while others will not.
 There may also be additional requirements such as age and residency.
 All applicants must meet all requirements in order to qualify for the program.

 If you believe you qualify for medical assistance benefits, you can begin the process of applying for New Hampshire Medicaid.
 New Hampshire offers a number of simple Medicaid application methods to choose from; individuals and families are free to select any available method to apply.
-We have provided comprehensive information about the application options, eligibility, coverage and costs on our site.
+We have provided comprehensive information about the application options, eligibility, coverage, and costs on our site.

 Qualifications for Medicaid in New Hampshire